 All applications must be completed through OSU Scholar Dollars at https://scholarships.oregonstate.edu/scholardollars.
 Incomplete and late submissions will not be considered for the scholarship.

-Include a relevant copy of your current resume.
-Please also provide us with your home town, permanent address, phone number and an OSU e-mail address and indicate the names and affiliations of your references for this scholarship application.
+Include a relevant copy of your current resume along with your home town, permanent address, phone number and an OSU e-mail address and indicate the names and affiliations of your references for this scholarship application.
+Please also include dates and descriptions of current and past employment.

 Prepare an essay, not exceeding 500 words, articulating how in your chosen career you can contribute to the healthy aging of others.
 Include details of any activities you may have completed towards this goal.